 Unfortunately, many workers take shortcuts, believing they are saving themselves time and effort.
 Inevitably taking shortcuts exposes workers to increased risks, especially when a job involves using dangerous machinery or toxic chemicals.
 As a result, there is an increased risk of serious injuries or fatalities.

-Having a tidy and well organized workplace is a good sign that a company has a healthy attitude towards workplace safety and takes its responsibility towards employees seriously.
-A disorganized environment leads to hazards which can result in serious injury or death.
-Good housekeeping on the other hand sets a positive example to all colleagues which they can follow.
+Having a tidy and well-organised workplace is a good sign that a company has a healthy attitude towards workplace safety and takes its responsibility towards employees seriously.
+A disorganized environment leads to hazards that can result in serious injury or death.
+Good housekeeping on the other handsets a positive example to all colleagues which they can follow.

 Employees at all levels will have set procedures which they are expected to follow every time that they carry out a task.
 This ensures that they keep themselves and their colleagues safe.
 It is important that procedures are followed correctly every time.
 Neglecting such procedures is a major cause of workplace accidents.

 Thorough preparation and risk assessment are important ways to reduce risk and keep ourselves safe at work.
 It allows workers to think through how they are going to approach a task and to make sure that they have everything they need in terms of equipment and tools.

 The most common workplace injuries are caused by overexertion, for example when lifting heavy items.
 Slipping and tripping are also common occurrences, especially when it is raining outside and staff enter a building with wet footwear or when spills have not been dealt with promptly.